About the Liberian Education Advancement Program:

 SPOTLIGHT ON LEARN PARTNER

-Bridge Liberia's success in its first year led the Ministry of Education to provide an "A" rating and triple its school allocation for the following year because Bridge Liberia "demonstrates a significant quality of implementation and ability to scale."
-To read more on Bridge Liberia's A rating and subsequent growth, see releases from Bridge Liberia and the Ministry of Education.
+Bridge Liberia's success over the years led the Ministry of Education to provide an "A" rating and increase their allocation from 25 schools in Year 1 to 171 schools in Year 4 because Bridge Liberia "demonstrates a significant quality of implementation and ability to scale."
+To read more on Bridge Liberia's A rating and subsequent growth, see the release from Bridge Liberia and the Ministry of Education from year 2.